 It has a fantastic outdoor, heated pool with two hot tubs and a games and media room for the kids (big ones allowed too).
 Location-wise it’s right at the base of Whistler Mountain next to the Creekside Gondola.

-Whistler Village is 4.2 kilometres north of Creekside, which equates to a five-minute drive or taxi ride (it’s approximately a $10 fare), a 45-minute walk or 15-minute cycle along the Valley Trail or a 12-minute bus ride (catch the number 20, 21, 25 or 10 and have the correct change, which is $2.50 one-way).
+Whistler Village is 4.2 kilometres north of Creekside, which equates to a five-minute drive or taxi ride (it’s approximately a $10 fare), a 45-minute walk or 15-minute cycle along the Valley Trail or a 12-minute bus ride (make sure you have the correct change, which is $2.50 one-way).